LGE-ARC-AdvancedAI/auptimizer/docs/environment.rst

 During the setup, **Auptimizer** creates a SQL database to track the jobs and experiments (currently only ``sqlite`` is supported).
 Typically, users do not need to manually access it.
-Here we provide a little more detail for users to retrieve additional records for their analysis.
+Here we provide a little more detail for users to retrieve additional records for their analyses.

 The database contains ``job``, ``experiment``, ``user``, and ``resource`` tables.
 The schema is described below: